Mrs Melanie Hayward

 Dip HE, RN Child, BSc (Hons), SCPHN, SN, PG Cert, Ed, RNT, FHEA

-Melanie had 21 years’ experience working within the NHS before entering the word of academia.
+Melanie had 23 years’ experience working within the NHS before entering the word of academia.
 Having trained at Great Ormond Street in the mid-nineties she worked within general medical, surgical paediatrics and oncology once qualified.
 Gaining interest in public health she moved into community work, gaining her SCPHN and working as a school nurse before moving into safeguarding.
 Working as a named and lead nurse for safeguarding children she had various responsibilities including safeguarding sub-committees and contributing to serious case reviews.

-As well as her module leading, teaching, assessment, recruitment and pastoral responsibilities she sits on the University’s Education Committee, is the nursing academic representative within the TAP platform, is the assessment lead for the BSc Hons nursing programme and runs the university Twitter account for pre-qualifying nurses and a related Instagram account.
+As well as her module leading, teaching, assessment, recruitment and pastoral responsibilities she is the Academic Lead for Retention and Attainment (Nursing Programmes), sits on the University’s Education Committee, is the nursing academic representative within the Access platform and runs the university social media accounts for pre-registration nursing.
 External pedagogical activity includes being a subject matter expert and co-creator of the Skills for Health safeguarding children (levels 1 -3) training. and being part of the Buckinghamshire Safeguarding Children Board Training pool.

-She is a Fellow of the Higher Education Academy, has been nominated for the Most Inspiring Tutor award, two SU Excellence in Learning and Teaching Awards for student support and learning and teaching practice and a Vice-chancellor award.
 Melanie is also an External Examiner for the BN Childrens Nursing at Bangor University.

+She is a Fellow of the Higher Education Academy, has been nominated twice for Most Inspiring Tutor award, for five Student Union and Excellence in Learning and Teaching Awards and a Vice-chancellor award.
+In 2019 she won Most Inspiring Tutor Award, nominated by Nursing graduates and in 2020 the Student Union Award for Academic Partner of the Year.

 - Public Health with Foundation Year